reTHINK-project/scenario-service-implementation/docs/scenarios/smart-contextual-assistance/readme.md

 Customers and Partners can use any application from other testbeds to communicate with Smart Contextual Assistance App. *to be identified the ones to interoperate with, later*

-Smart Contextual Assistance App office and home automation features should be able to be used in the Hotel Guest scenario when appropriately authorised by the Hotel management.
+Smart Contextual Assistance App office and home automation features should be able to be used in the Hotel Guest scenario when appropriately authorized by the Hotel management.
 The other way around should also be possible.

 Required reTHINK Framework Functionalities
 ------------------------------------------